coder-mike/stringify-structured/README.md

   - **Easy to customize** the output syntax of individual values in the tree in-place (without needing a "replacer function")
   - Opinionated wrapping and indentation rules (tries to fill up a given output width instead of putting everything on a new line)

 The customization is a key reason why I created this library.
-You can easily `stringify` a POD structure to get a dump of its contents (e.g. for debug output or unit test artifacts), and then you can _incrementally_ customize how certain values are displayed to improve the output structure over time.
+You can start out using `stringify` directly on a POD structure to get a dump of its contents (e.g. for debug output or unit test artifacts), and then you can _incrementally_ customize how certain values are displayed to improve the output structure over time.

+Limitations:

+  - This library is not intended to express output syntax where whitespace is significant, since all line breaks are considered optional and whitespace around line breaks can be automatically trimmed.
+It's better suited to JSON-like output syntaxes where line breaks can be used purely for readability but do not affect semantics.

 ## Basic Usage